 Whilst many understand that power, decision making, and resources should be distributed, the fear of complete loss of order is defeating.
 PARC and Gore dismantle the need for bureaucratic regulations in the following ways:

-The different names given to leadership are never-ending and will likely continue to grow but what is apparent, more so than the approaches themselves, is that the complexities and speed of business innovation are demanding much more from our leaders.
-That is, to be able to adopt a number of different styles of leadership, either themselves or spread amongst their team, and, on top of this, to be able to identify at what stages in their growth cycle that style/role needs to be implemented.
+The different names given to types of leadership styles such as laissez faire leaders, democratic leaders, charismatic leaders or transformational leaders, are never-ending and will likely continue to grow.
+But what is apparent, more so than the approaches themselves, is that the complexities and speed of business innovation are demanding much more from our leaders.
+That is, to be able to adopt a number of different leadership types, either themselves or spread amongst their team members, and, on top of this, to be able to identify at what stages in their growth cycle what leadership skills need to be implemented.

-As more people learn of these findings and the efficacy of distributing power, we shouldn’t be surprised if ‘dynamic leadership’ or ‘versatile leadership’ are the next hot topics in leadership development.
+As more people learn of these findings and the efficacy of distributing power, we shouldn’t be surprised if ‘dynamic leadership’ or ‘versatile leadership’ or 'collaborative leadership', as presented by Lorna Davis below,are the next hot topics in leadership development.